Azulaloi/obsidian-skribi/docs/docs/commands.md

 The list will automatically refresh whenever the template cache is updated (so you can leave this open while you edit templates in an external editor, and see them move to/from the error list immediately).
 You can also force a refresh with the refresh index button (just in case).

+## Render Template / Render Preset

+Opens a modal and renders a template within.
+See [Render Modal](../misc/render_modal) for details.

 ## Reload Skribis

 Causes all extant skribis to rerender themselves.
 Skribis will automatically rerender themselves if the loaded scripts or source template is modified, but maybe there's a use to doing it manually?